 Te Tai offers a collection of cross-curricular education resources for both students and teachers in Māori and English mediums.
-The resources align with The New Zealand Curriculum and Te Marautanga of Aotearoa.
+The resources align with the New Zealand Curriculum and Te Marautanga o Aotearoa.

 Ngati Porou Treaty Settlement